-Increasing your protein intake may be the best way to also help you manage your weight.
+Increasing your protein intake can play a major role in helping you achieve or maintain an ideal weight.
 Protein can help you stay satisfied, feed your hungry muscles, and help you maintain your weight.
 Protein is the most satiating macronutrient.
 The body uses protein for muscle repair and cell growth before using it for calories or storing it as fat.

-A whey protein shake after running can help stave off some of that post-workout crazy hunger.
+A whey protein shake after running can help stave off some of the post-workout cravings.
 Yes, you burned a ton of calories during your running workout, but it’s very easy to eat them all back and then some.
 The appetite suppression effect of protein may help you control those post-run munchies so you can reach your weight goals.

 Why is muscle repair so important?

 Running, like many forms of exercise, can take a toll on your muscles, especially as you start to tack on the miles.
 Providing your muscles with the time they need to recover will help to repair tissue and build strength, so you can keep logging those miles week after week.

 Typically you should allow your muscles 24 to 48 hours to rest and repair after a workout.
 However, many people don’t always heed this rule.
-Whey protein after running can help speed the process along by giving your body the raw materials it needs to repair any damaged tissue and aid in the growth of new tissue.
+Whey protein after running can help speed the recovery process along by giving your body the raw materials it needs to repair any damaged tissue and aid in the growth of new tissue.
 This can help prevent injury and maintain the strength you need to keep running.